core-wg/href/draft-ietf-core-href.md

 For example,
-if a collection of possible interaction targets contains several CRIs, some of which use the "no-authority" feature, an application consuming that collection can still offer the supported interaction targets.
+if a collection of possible interaction targets contains several CRIs, some of which use the "no-authority" feature, an application consuming that collection that does not support that feature can still offer the supported interaction targets.

 ## Reference Resolution {#reference-resolution}